 Entering the Period of Extended Period of Eligibility

-Once you have had nine months of trial work, you will enter a three-year period of extended eligibility.
+Once you have used all nine (9) months of your trial work period, you will enter a three-year period of extended eligibility while working over SGA.
 During the extended period of eligibility, you will receive benefits in any month that you do not meet the substantial gainful activity threshold without needing a new application or disability decision.

 How the Grace Period Affects Your Benefits